 Unless you’re concerned about flying or four-legged predators, try letting your girls free range during the day when it’s warm.
 They can scratch about and find bugs and other things to eat – helping you out with the feed bill!

 How do you keep your Chickens well fed in the cold months?
-Share with us in the comments.
+Share with us in the comments section below.